AlmaOrco/LearningOut-Angular/README.md

 This is a front side of [LearningOut API REST](https://github.com/AlmaOrco/LearningOut).
 This gets data from the database through the api server side.

+## Notes of branch
+Branch in development.
+It may has bugs and incomplete functionalities.

 ## Features
 Get place list and show them.
 Go to detail view when you click in one item.